Hedonic Diversity Games: A Complexity Picture with More than Two Colors: Algorithms and Tractable Fragments

-\iflong \begin{proof} \fi \ifshort \begin{proof}[Proof Sketch] \fi First, consider the case of Nash stability.
+\begin{theorem} \allHDGNashShort and \allHDGIndividualShort are in \XP parameterized by $\colors+\coalnum$. \end{theorem} \begin{proof} First, consider the case of Nash stability.
 We begin by branching to determine the number of non-trivial coalitions (at most $\coalnum$ many), and for each non-trivial coalition and each color we branch to determine the number of agents of that color in the coalition; this, in total, yields a branching factor of at most $\coalnum\cdot (n+1)^{\coalnum\cdot\colors}$.
-We will view each branch as a ``guess'' of these properties of a hypothetical targeted Nash-stable outcome. \ifshort We perform a set of simple consistency checks and discard guesses which do not pass these. \fi
+We will view each branch as a ``guess'' of these properties of a hypothetical targeted Nash-stable outcome.

-\iflong If any of the coalitions is of size more than $\coalsize$ we discard the guess.
+If any of the coalitions is of size more than $\coalsize$ we discard the guess.
 For each color we sum up the number of agents of that color in the non-trivial coalitions and if this is more than the number of agents of that color available in the instance, we discard the guess.
-Otherwise we denote $n_c$ the number of agents of color $c$ that should be in trivial coalitions.
+Otherwise we denote by $n_c$ the number of agents of color $c$ that should be in a trivial coalitions.
 Hence, there will be $\sum_{c \in [\colors]}n_c$ trivial coalitions.
-If this number together with the number of non-trivial coalitions is more than $\scoalnum$, we discard the guess. \fi
+If this number together with the number of non-trivial coalitions is more than $\scoalnum$, we discard the guess.

 Our task is now to determine where each agent $a\in N$ can be placed.
 To this end, we build an auxiliary bipartite graph whose vertices are agents on the one side and coalition-color pairs on the other side.
 Let $\mathcal{C}$ be the set corresponding to our guessed coalitions (both trivial and non-trivial ones).
 We say that $C \in \mathcal{C}$ is \emph{valid} for an agent $a \in N$ of color $c$ iff \begin{itemize} \item $c$ should appear in the coalition corresponding to $C$ and \item $a$ weakly prefers the coalition corresponding to $C$ over a coalition arising from adding \(a\) to any coalition corresponding to some \mbox{$\hat{C} \in \mathcal{C}$} or the empty coalition; (all the information required to determine this is the color composition of the coalition corresponding to \(C\) which we have already branched on). \end{itemize}